Non-traditional wedding looks bring the wow factor to summer nuptials

 Trends for Bridesmaids: The abstract bridesmaid dress trend is back and hotter than ever!
 Brides are mixing it up by selecting the varied use of color and style for their bridesmaid’s dresses.
 This means that many brides are choosing not to have their bridesmaids wear the exact same dress, but rather similar looks based on a theme or dress shape.
 Various shades of coral, peach, orange and yellow, for an example, for dresses made of the same fabric and cut, may be used when mixing it up.

 Are there any exciting, new trends in centerpieces, decorations, invitations or decor?

 Trends for Invitations: It’s no surprise that classic vintage-themed invites are captivating guest with embellishments such as opulent ornaments, silk ribbons, and beautiful broaches.
 Foil stamping and metallics are also favorites.
 Calligraphy and scrollwork will never go out of style when it comes to the invite, and also continue to be trends.
-For the uber-contemporary bride, vibrant color with an emphasis on typography is huge.
+For the uber-contemporary bride, vibrant color with an emphasis on typography, such as trendy Calligraphy Fonts, is huge.

 Trends for Flowers: Imagine an English garden filled with peonies, tulips, garden roses and succulents, and using those hearty and lovely plants to beautify your ceremony.
 Beautiful mixed bouquets with lots of streaming ribbons, with peonies front and center, are a must this year for brides.
 Interestingly, bouquets filled with gems and lots of bling are also a favorite.
 Lush flowers and succulents are hugely popular for reception centerpieces and the overall floral choices for weddings, from groomsmen’s boutonnières to lavish tablescapes.